-H didn’t know why he’d gone to the speed dating event, but it wasn’t too far off to say that he was looking for a set of fake teeth.
-At his age, given the type of work he did and people he socialized with, it really wasn’t easy to meet that special someone.
+H didn’t know why he went to the speed dating event, but it wasn’t too far off to say that he was looking for a set of fake teeth.
+At his age, given the type of work he did and people he socialized with, it wasn’t easy to meet that special someone.
 As a dentist, he wasn’t opposed to the idea of seeking professional help.

 H wasn’t in a rush to find someone.
 He preferred to take things as they came.
-Arriving at the restaurant, he quickly concluded that going on looks, he didn’t have much of an advantage over the other two men.
+When he arrived at the restaurant he saw that going on looks, he didn’t have much of an advantage over the other two men.
 Even so, he felt confident.

-The older two women weren’t any special, but they’d gone to some trouble with their makeup, so you could hardly say they were unattractive, either.
-In comparison, the younger one was a breath of fresh air.
+The older two women weren’t anything special, but they’d gone to some trouble with their makeup.
+Even though you could hardly say they were unattractive, in comparison, the younger one was a breath of fresh air.
 In the first round, H was paired up with one of the middle-aged women, who claimed to be a lawyer.
-Perhaps in an attempt to subvert stereotypes about lawyers, she did her best to catch his interest.
+Perhaps attempting to subvert stereotypes about lawyers, she did her best to catch his interest.
 But no matter how he tried, H couldn’t stop his eyes from stealing away to the far end of the restaurant where they inevitably came to rest on the pretty young woman with long, black hair.

-When it was finally H’s turn, she introduced herself as W. Framed in her shoulder-length hair, W’s compact face seemed even more delicate than it otherwise might.
-She was dressed plainly, in a long-sleeved shirt, with only her slender neck and hands exposed.
-H thought that her pale skin made her look refined and frail, like piece of China.
-If she had known a thing or two about applying makeup she might have even passed for beautiful.
+When it was finally H’s turn, she introduced herself as W. Framed in her shoulder-length hair, W’s compact face seemed more delicate than it otherwise might.
+She was dressed plainly, in a long-sleeved shirt, leaving only her slender neck and hands exposed.
+H thought her pale skin made her look refined and frail, like a piece of China.
+If she had known a thing or two about makeup she might have even passed for beautiful.
 What a waste, H thought.

 Worst of all though, even in the dim light of the restaurant, H’s professional experience told him that W had a serious problem with her teeth.
 It was obvious from the way she avoided moving her lips when she spoke, from the way she covered her mouth when she ate, and from the way she did her best to smile with her mouth clamped shut.
 For most men, tricks like this would have probably been enough to hide the truth.
 But for someone who’d seen as many teeth as H, she was like a sinner trying to hide from the all-seeing eye of the Buddha.
 Even with her mouth shut, H could tell that her teeth were uneven.
 When a sudden sneeze caught W by surprise, despite her best efforts to turn away while using her napkin for cover, and despite the sneeze being exceptionally dainty and not at all inelegant, in that moment of grace, H’s vision was like an x-ray, capturing a complete and utterly correct snapshot of W’s oral situation.
 His ardor cooling, H began making motions to leave.
 The pitiful expression on W’s face only grew more so.